ML789/Fintech_Bootcamp_Project_1/README.md

 The below shows one of the plots from the Dashboard which shows the side by side view of stock price movements and Twitter Sentiment movement.
 ![Dashboard](Images/Dashboard%20output.PNG)

-*Note:  When scrolling through the dashboards, the scrolling in one plot also scrolls the graphs in other plots!*
+*Note:  When scrolling through the dashboards, the scrolling in one plot also scrolls the graphs in other plots!
+This is possibly due to graphs are linked on same axis*

 ## Outcome
 Through the tools created, we found that the mean correlation across the stock data and Twitter sentiment of  30 shares in total was -0.85% meaning no significant correlation between the two variables was found.